SulemanShahani/Image-Classification-of-Rock-Paper-Scissors-Dataset/README.md

 cd image-classification-project
 pip install -r requirements.txt

+## Install TensorFlow

+Since TensorFlow files are large and not included in this repository, you will need to install TensorFlow separately.
+Please refer to the official TensorFlow installation guide for instructions on how to install it for your system: TensorFlow Installation Guide

 ## Download Trained Model

 You can download the pre-trained model file from Google Drive link [https://drive.google.com/file/d/1peTHWuyQSe-Rr2rEQBlm8B9p2DHy2f1E/view?usp=drive_link].
 Once downloaded, place the model file in the root directory of the project.

 ## Usage